Stay at The Real Life “Dirty Dancing Resort” – Mountain Lake Lodge (“Kellerman’s Mountain House”)

 This experience was a dream come true, and truly unforgettable.
 One of the best parts was how family-friendly the resort is with plenty of options for all ages, so it wasn’t just me dragging them along for my Dirty Dancing fix.
 My only regret is not staying longer.
 But we’d definitely return again, as would many others – this hotel has received Trip Advisor’s “Certificate of Excellence” for consistently earning great reviews from travellers.

-We hope you found this review useful, and we hope you share your experience in the comments if you ever get a chance to visit!
-Seriously, don’t hesitate, make it happen and go have the time of your life!
+We hope you found this review of the real life “Kellerman’s Mountain House” useful, and we hope you share your experience in the comments if you ever get a chance to visit!
+If you’re looking for a sign to start road trip planning, dust off your dancing shoes and go get your wander-love on where the sultry, summery romance of Baby and Johnny (and greatest on-camera love story) unfolded, THIS IS IT!
+Whether for a couples’ escape, girlfriends’ getaway or family adventure, I have no doubt you’ll have the time of your life!